WOMEN'S SPORT

 Sports science research confirms this long-understood fact, so it is ironic that decisions in sporting bodies from the Olympics to Australia’s national sporting bodies have selected the one “inclusiveness” option that makes sporting participation and competition unfair and unsafe for over 50% of the population - girls and women.

-The IOC has now announced a review following the outcry against male-bodied athletes being allowed compete in women’s events in the Tokyo Olympics.
+The IOC announced a review following the outcry against male-bodied athletes being allowed compete in women’s events in the Tokyo Olympics.
 But their solution is for individual sports to devise their own guidelines – even though it is difficult to think of any sport where the advantages of being born male are not a threat to fairness and safety for women.

 What’s happening in Australia?